Denton County is named for John B Denton, who was a pioneer preacher and lawyer, and who was killed in an Indian fight in 1841.

 Contractor: Huber, Hunt & Nichols, Inc.

 Description: The building faces north and is a three story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of the city to the east of the courthouse.
 The north front has a projecting center section with five rectangular opening on the first and second stories, square windows on the third story and pediment at the roof line.
 The building has east and west wings with vertical windows on the first and second stories and square windows on the third story.
 The roof line is flat.
 The north interior has a large entrance foyer with a grand staircase.
 The courtrooms are located on the second story.
+The building houses the State District Court, Constitutional County Court, County Court at Law and Probate Court.
 The building is named as the Denton County Courts Building.

 Flower Mound ( Southwest Courthouse )